 The Georgia Public Service Commission has been reviewing the status of the project this week after receiving a required update from Georgia Power.

-That update shows each reactor is now an additional month behind schedule, but the cost overruns have plateaued.
+That update shows each reactor is now an additional month behind schedule for completion though the in-service dates remain the same.
+The cost overruns have plateaued.

 Steven Biegalski, the chair of Nuclear and Radiological Engineering and Medical Physics Program at Georgia Institute of Technology, stopped by On Second Thought to explain what's happening at Plant Vogtle.